probabilitynokami/ClassDiagram/Ludo.md

 #### IContextManager\<T>

-IContextManager is an interface which every scene that wants the game context to be passed through by passing itself to an object but doesn't want the said object to access anything more that the game context.
+IContextManager is an interface which every scene that wants its game context to be passed through its members by passing reference to itself in them but doesn't want them to access anything more that the game context.
-It is basically similar to ISceneManager in some sense.
+It is basically similar to ISceneManager.
 Look at the following demo:

 ```c#